 The next milestone on the roadmap indicates the release of Dash Core 0.14, and the implementation of the Long Living Masternode Quorums LLMQ, aimed at increasing network scalability and improving consensus by reducing the number of messages required to validate transactions, thus avoiding to have each individual node storing consensus data in-memory until subsequent mining occurs.

-Moreover, the release will implement ChainLocks with the goal of drastically lowering the risk of 51% attacks.
+Moreover, the release will implement ChainLocks to lower the risk of 51% attacks drastically.
 The next milestones on the roadmap are axed around implementing Dash Evolution, which would in the near future allow users to transact through username based payments, unlock their Dash wallets using fingerprints access and access their Dash wallet from any device.
 At that point, transacting with Dash would basically be made as easy as with PayPal, yet in a fully decentralized way.

 Dash has a directory of online resources oriented towards helping users to understand the basic concepts and features driving the Dash ecosystem.
 The online “learning resources” available on the Dash official website include an educational video series and external links that could be very helpful to beginners, advanced users, merchants, and developers.